auth0/auth0-deploy-cli/docs/configuring-the-deploy-cli.md

 ### `AUTH0_EXCLUDED_RULES`

 Array of strings.
-Excludes the management of specific rules by ID. **Note:** This configuration may be subject to deprecation in the future.
+Excludes the management of specific rules by name. **Note:** This configuration may be subject to deprecation in the future.
 See: [excluding resources from management](excluding-from-management.md).

 ### `AUTH0_EXCLUDED_CLIENTS`

 Array of strings.
-Excludes the management of specific clients by ID. **Note:** This configuration may be subject to deprecation in the future.
+Excludes the management of specific clients by name. **Note:** This configuration may be subject to deprecation in the future.
 See: [excluding resources from management](excluding-from-management.md).

 ### `AUTH0_EXCLUDED_DATABASES`

 Array of strings.
-Excludes the management of specific databases by ID. **Note:** This configuration may be subject to deprecation in the future.
+Excludes the management of specific databases by name. **Note:** This configuration may be subject to deprecation in the future.
 See: [excluding resources from management](excluding-from-management.md).

 ### `AUTH0_EXCLUDED_CONNECTIONS`

 Array of strings.
-Excludes the management of specific connections by ID. **Note:** This configuration may be subject to deprecation in the future.
+Excludes the management of specific connections by name. **Note:** This configuration may be subject to deprecation in the future.
 See: [excluding resources from management](excluding-from-management.md).

 ### `AUTH0_EXCLUDED_RESOURCE_SERVERS`

 Array of strings.
-Excludes the management of specific resource servers by ID. **Note:** This configuration may be subject to deprecation in the future.
+Excludes the management of specific resource servers by name. **Note:** This configuration may be subject to deprecation in the future.
 See: [excluding resources from management](excluding-from-management.md).

 ---